 We Represent Warehouse and Distribution Workers Denied Fair Pay in Texas and New Mexico

-Overtime Laws for Warehouse and Distribution Workers
+Overtime Laws and the Fair Labor Standards Act for Warehouse and Distribution Workers

 Warehouse and distribution employees are generally covered by the Fair Labor Standards Act.
-The FLSA requires that non-exempt workers receive overtime pay at one and one-half times their regular rate for all hours worked beyond 40 in a workweek.
+The requires that non-exempt workers receive overtime pay at one and one-half times their regular rate for all hours worked beyond 40 in a workweek.

 Call 806-696-8285 to connect for a free consultation with a Distribution Workers Overtime Lawyer today!